 roll, of a body corporate, means the roll prepared and kept by the body corporate under section 130.

 standard module means the Body Corporate and Community Management (Standard Module) Regulation 2008.

 statutory motion, for an annual general meeting, means a motion about a following matter-

-- (a) presenting the body corporate's accounts for the financial year; - (b) adopting administrative fund and sinking fund budgets for the financial year;
+(a) presenting the body corporate's accounts for the financial year;